alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

   Remember that your username will probably be in the format `firstname.lastname` .

   :::{note}
-  Our example user, Ada Lovelace, participating in the `sandbox` project at a Turing Data Study Group, would enter `ada.lovelace@projects.turingsafehaven.ac.uk`
+  Our example user, Ada Lovelace, participating in the `sandbox` project at a Turing Data Study Group, would enter `ada.lovelace@projects.example.org`
   :::

 - There will then be a password prompt.